Ares-Developers/Ares-docs/new/superweapons/types/sonarpulse.rst

 :tagdef:`[SuperWeapon]SW.AffectsTarget=enum`
   Specifies which types the sonar affects.
 Defaults to :value:`water`, all unit types situated on water cells.
+:tagdef:`[SuperWeapon]SW.RequiresTarget=enum`
+  Specifies where human players can fire the sonar at, which excludes land by default.
+Defaults to :value:`water`.
+:tagdef:`[SuperWeapon]SW.AIRequiresTarget=enum`
+  Specifies where AI players can fire the sonar at, which excludes land by default.
+Defaults to :value:`water`.

 Sonar Pulse specific tags: